In August, the government of India made a controversial decision.

 Even though Indian-Kashmir is administered by India, it has enjoyed a special status.
 Article 370, introduced in 1949 after India became independent, excused Jammu and Kashmir from the Indian Constitution.
 It allowed the region to make its own laws -- except in finance, defense, and foreign affairs.
 Article 370 denied rights in the region to any outsiders and as a result, Indian citizens from other states were not allowed to purchase land or property in Jammu and Kashmir.

 Another controversial law, Article 35A, allows the local government in Indian-administered Kashmir to define the state’s “permanent residents.”
 All identified residents are issued a permanent resident certificate with special benefits, including the right to own and buy property in the state.

 Explaining The Controversy

 Prime Minister Narendra Modi and the BJP (Bharatiya Janata Party) had long opposed Article 370.
-They argue that revoking it was purely administrative and necessary to integrate Kashmir and make it one with the rest of India.
+They argue that revoking it was necessary to integrate Kashmir and make it one with the rest of India.
 Some say that the attack by a Pakistani terrorist group in February that killed 40 Indian soldiers may have led to this decision.